SynLube logo SynLube Lube-4-Life®

 Every manufacturer in the World predicted incredible production capacity gains for the future, without any concern about the fact that there may not be enough new vehicle buyers in the World for all the cars that can be manufactured in any 10 day period!

-The constant demand from the OEM’s that now only assembled vehicles was to their Suppliers in a form of borderline “extortion”.
-Make the parts cheaper (not better) or we will buy them from someone else who will !
+The constant demand from the OEM's that now only assembled vehicles, was to their Suppliers in a form of borderline extortion.

 The secondary request was to make the component parts such as to be quickly installable during final assembly, with no regard to future serviceability, maintenance or reparability.

-1990 till now.
+1990 till 2009.

-For last 20 years every manufacturer’s objective was not to make more durable vehicle, but to make it cheaper, and to make it faster.
-Every OEM (Original Equipment Manufacturer) of vehicle continually pressed the automotive parts suppliers to cut costs, at all costs.
+During this period of 19 years every manufacturer's objective was not to make more durable vehicle, but to make it cheaper, and to make it faster.

-The 3 to 4 year new vehicle owner became the “model” for the car industry, and to those that did not feel good about purchasing a new car every 3 to 4 years, a new alternative to buying was greatly promoted – “leasing”.
+The 3 to 4 year new vehicle owner became the model for the car industry, and to those that did not feel good about purchasing a new car every 3 to 4 years, a new alternative to buying was greatly promoted leasing.

-By leasing a car for at most 48 months (24 months to 36 months being the norm) one was “forced” to get new car when lease expired.
+By leasing a car for at most 48 months (24 months to 36 months being the norm) one was forced to get new car when lease expired.

-Examples of the planned to fail design are plastic header aluminum core radiators, which can not be fixed and cost hundreds of dollars to replace.
-If the entire radiator was from aluminum then it would indeed last “forever” or at least 2 to 3 times longer, the cost of production almost nearly identical and possibility of repair by welding a reality.
-Yet no manufacturer utilizes such “simple” solution to assure durability and reliability.
+If the entire radiator was from aluminum then it would indeed last forever or at least 2 to 3 times longer, the cost of production almost nearly identical and possibility of repair by welding a reality.
+Yet no manufacturer utilizes such simple solution to assure durability and reliability.

 Another example is plastic intake manifolds, which crack, warp, and fail in various ways.

-This extends to Coolant header tanks and even internal engine and transmission components where plastics replace hard metal parts which would normally last “forever”.
+This extends to Coolant header tanks and even internal engine and transmission components where plastics replace hard metal parts which would normally last forever.

-The perhaps most ridiculous application of plastic is in Water Pumps on VW and AUDI engines where the stainless steel impeller (which would last “forever”) has been replaced with “plastic” so that it very reliably fails in 70,000 miles or less.
+The perhaps most ridiculous application of plastic is in Water Pumps on VW and AUDI engines where the stainless steel impeller (which would last forever) has been replaced with plastic so that it very reliably fails in 70,000 miles or less.

-Good quality double row ball bearing with stainless steel impeller has the potential to last “forever”, but the plastic one is guaranteed to fail, not if, just when, is the question.
+Good quality double row ball bearing with stainless steel impeller has the potential to last forever, but the plastic one is guaranteed to fail, not if, just when, is the question.

 2003 and on